10 Easy Ways to Improve Your Photographic Composition Techniques

 Look for shapes and curves in your composition, as shown in this photo of a river cutting diagonals and s curves in the landscape.
 Photo by Crowpix Media.

 Other shapes to consider are triangles and diagonals.
-Incorporating triangles and diagonals into your photos create a sense of dynamic tension.
+Incorporating triangles and diagonals into your photos creates a sense of dynamic tension.

 alt="symmetry in photography composition brings balance"